Article I. General

-Grandfathered – Describes the status accorded certain properties and development activities that are of record prior to the date of adoption of the Zoning Ordinance or provisions of the Zoning Ordinance.
+Grandfathered – Describes the status accorded certain properties and development activities that are of record prior to the date of adoption of the Zoning Code or provisions of the Zoning Code.

 Group Home – Any residential structure used to provide assisted community living for persons with physical, mental, emotional, familial or social difficulties.
 More specific definitions for Group Homes are given below:

 Group Home For Developmentally Disabled Persons – A home designed to accommodate up to eight developmentally disabled persons which is licensed by the State of Maryland as a "public group home", a "non-profit private group home" or an "alternative living unit" pursuant to Maryland Annotated Code Health General Article Section 7-101 et seq.

 Large Private Group Home For Persons Suffering From a Mental Disability – A home designed to accommodate between nine and sixteen persons suffering from a mental disability which is licensed by the State of Maryland as a "large private group home" pursuant to Maryland Annotated Code Health General Article Section 10-101 et seq.